mackensen/recipes/annotated-bagels.md

 5. Make a well in the middle of the mixer bowl.
 Add the yeast mixture.
 6. Install the mixer bowl in the mixer.
 Lock in place.
 Attach the paddle.
 7. Set mixer to the lowest setting, "stir."
 Set timer to 2 minutes.
-8. While stirring, at  2/3 cup of the warm water to the edge of the mixer bowl.
-After 30-40 seconds, add another 1/4 cup to the edge .
+8. While stirring, add 2/3 cup of the warm water to the edge of the mixer bowl.
+After 30-40 seconds, add another 1/4 cup to the edge.
 9. After two minutes stop the mixer, clean the dough off the paddle, and add 1/4 cup of water to the bottom of the bowl.
 Stir for two more minutes.
 10. Ensure dough has clumped to solid mass and does not stick to the bowl.
 11. Remove the paddle from the mixer and attach the dough hook.
 Set mixer to "stir" and set the timer to 8 minutes.